ArlingtonCS/aps-hspc-2025-infrastructure/README.md

   into `domjudge.tar.gz` and put it in the `docker` directory of the `domjudge-packaging` repository
 - Then build the containers with the `build.sh` script
+- I will build and publish an arm64 and x86_64 version of this image so you don't have to build them